Archive for the ‘Doctrine of Man’ Category

 Lesson 12: The Sinfulness of Man

 Lesson Eleven focused on the unique aspects of Adam’s fall into sin.
 Though the Fall and its consequences were unique, there are continuing results which affect all people since Adam.
 Because of Adam’s disobedience, sin has permeated the human race.
-Everyone is a sinner (Romans 3:23 [show]Romans 3:23 [23]for all have sinned and fall short of the glory of God, (ESV)
+Everyone is a sinner (Romans 3:23).

 Some say that sin is merely a sickness.
 Others claim that it is a weakness.
 [People like to redefine what sin is.
 E.g., alternative lifestyle, disease, mistake. ] What exactly is sin?
 Where does sin come from?
 What are its effects?
 This lesson will answer these questions by studying the following: